-To the operator of a terminal, the system is a resource to help him accomplish his tasks as those tasks arise.
-The terminal operator may think of the system as belonging to him, alone, unless the combined demands upon the system are great enough to cause some delay in its responsiveness to him.
+To the operator of a terminal, the system is a resource to help accomplish tasks.
+The terminal operator may think of the system as belonging to him or her alone, unless the combined demands upon the system are great enough to cause some delay in its responsiveness.
 All contention among terminal operators for use of the system is managed by the communications control program.